BioArc: Discovering Optimal Neural Architectures for Biological Foundation Models: Experiment

 \section{Experiment}

-Having detailed our construction of \our framework, we aim to answer the following research questions with our experiments. \textbf{RQ1:} How competitive are the \our architectures against large-scale foundation models when initialized from the pretrained supernet and finetuned?
-Moreover, how do they perform when trained from scratch? \textbf{RQ2:} What are the common architectural properties that characterize high-performing models? \textbf{RQ3:} Does large-scale pretraining on our optimal architecture yield a foundation model that outperforms existing biological foundation models? \textbf{RQ4:} What is the effect of different training strategies? \textbf{RQ5:} What is the effect of different tokenizers? \textbf{RQ6:} How effective are different methods for optimal architecture prediction?
+Having detailed our construction of \our framework, we aim to answer the following research questions with our experiments. \textbf{RQ1:} Can finetuned architectures from \our pretrained supernet outperform baseline methods? \textbf{RQ2:} What are the common architectural properties that characterize high-performing models? \textbf{RQ3:} Does the optimal architecture identified by \our serve as a effective backbone for biological foundation models? \textbf{RQ4:} How does the interplay between architecture, tokenization, and pretraining objectives impact downstream performance? \textbf{RQ5:} Do the discovered hybrid architectures hierarchically capture the underlying biological grammar and regulatory mechanisms?